What type of legal service is right for you?

 You can view the Wyoming Supreme Court's most recent updates by clicking on this link:

-Currently, Wyoming District and Circuit Courts are using Microsoft Teams technology to conduct video hearings and do not anticipate returning to in-person hearings until the Spring of 2021.
+With the recent surge of the Delta variant, some Wyoming District and Circuit Courts are still offering in-person hearings and others are still using Microsoft Teams technology to conduct video hearings.
 In order to attend a video hearing, you should have reliable wifi or hardwired internet (not wireless/mobile hotspot/cell phone internet) and a computer or handheld mobile device such as a cell phone or tablet capable of transmitting and receiving live video and audio.

-If you have questions about how this development may affect your case, please call us or send us a message.
+If you have questions about how COVID-19 may affect your case, please call us or send us a message.
 We will continue to update this site as new information becomes available to us.

 Serving Star Valley, Jackson Hole, and Pinedale, Wyoming